Your Academic Advisor is Your Partner for Student Success

 Academic advising is a collaborative relationship between a student and an academic advisor.
 The purpose of this collaboration is to assist students in developing meaningful educational goals that are consistent with their personal interests, values and abilities.
 Effective academic advising also encourages students to utilize the extensive network of academic support services available on campus.

-Academic advising is mandatory for all students at Trocaire College.
-Advisor assignments are emailed to students during the second week of classes each semester informing them of their assigned advisor’s name and contact information.
-Students must meet with their advisor each semester to plan their program of study and be unlocked for on-line registration.
+All students are assigned to a Faculty or Student Service Advisor who has knowledge of the academic curriculum and policies to successfully guide them through their academic journey.
+Academic advisement is mandatory for all students each semester prior to course registration.
+Academic advisor assignments are finalized after the Add/Drop date each semester, and appear on the home page of each student’s eStudent portal.
+Students must meet with their assigned advisor each semester to plan their program of study and be unlocked for on-line registration.
 In addition, students are encouraged to contact their advisor with questions and/or concerns at any time in the semester

 Student and Advisor Responsibilities